CO2 Multi Sensor System

 - Can be connected to a UPS for Battery Backup

 - Max distance any sensor or horn/strobe can be from the tablet is 250 ft.

 - 1 year - See CO2Meter Terms and Conditions.

-CM-7002 - Reset Unit Add On - the reset unit add-on provides a unique push-button and key switch to mute and reset latch for all sensors connected to the tablet.
+CM-7002 - Remote Relay Key Switch - the Remote Relay Key Switch unit add-on provides a unique push-button and key switch to mute and reset latch for all sensors connected to the tablet.
 Click here, to order.

 CM-7005 Main Tablet Only - 8" inch touch screen control panel.
 Contact us, to order.